splunk/splunkrepl/README.md

 ##### :list
 Lists all key/values from configuration.

+##### :save
+Saves all commands to the `.splunkrepl` file.
+If you do not save changes they will be discarded when you exit the REPL.

 ### Non-Interactive
 * Run "splunkrepl" at the terminal, passing in required params of `--host`, `--user` and `--pwd` and also passing `--query`